Home > Rubber Flooring > Choosing the Perfect Size Herringbone | nwfloors.co.uk

 Solid Wood or Engineered Wood?

-Herringbone wood flooring is traditionally a solid wood floor.
-However, modern advances in engineered wooden floors mean that it is now possible to have all the elegance, warmth, and luxury of a solid wood herringbone parquet floor with the added benefits of engineered wood.
-This includes an increased ability to withstand changes in temperature.
+Traditionally, herringbone wood flooring is solid wood.
+However, advancements in engineered wooden floors allow you to enjoy the elegance, warmth, and luxury of a solid wood herringbone parquet floor with the benefits of engineered wood, including improved temperature resistance.

-Engineered wood is also usually cheaper, meaning you can have herringbone flooring even on a budget.
+Engineered wood is also typically more affordable, making herringbone flooring accessible even for those on a budget.

 Difference Between Herringbone and Chevron Flooring